Rationing in the United Kingdom: Alcohol

 All drinks except beer were scarce.
 Beer was considered a vital foodstuff as it was a morale booster.
 Brewers were short of labour and suffered from the scarcity of imported barley.
 A ban on importing sugar for brewing and racking made beer strengths weaker.

 Fuel

-On 13 March 1942 the abolition of the basic petrol ration was announced, effective from the 1 July (Ivor Novello, a prominent British public figure in the entertainment industry, was sent to prison for four weeks for misusing petrol coupons).
+On 13 March 1942 the basic petrol ration was abolished, effective from 1 July (Ivor Novello, a prominent figure in the entertainment industry, was sent to prison for four weeks for misusing petrol coupons).
 Thenceforth, vehicle fuel was only available to official users, such as the emergency services, bus companies and farmers.
 The priority users of fuel were always the armed forces.
 Fuel supplied to approved users was dyed, and use of this fuel for non-essential purposes was an offence.

 Subsidies

 In addition to rationing and price controls, the government equalised the food supply through subsidies on items consumed by the poor and the working class.
 In 1942–43, £145 million was spent on food subsidies, including £35 million on bread, flour and oatmeal, £23 million on meat and the same on potatoes, £11 million on milk, and £13 million on eggs.